Relief printing

-The relief family of techniques
+Relief family of techniques

 In the relief family of printing, the matrix was historically made subtractively, by removing material from the surface of areas not intended to be printed.
 The remaining surface would then receive ink.
 The relief family of techniques includes woodcut, metalcut, wood engraving, relief etching, linocut, rubber stamp, foam printing, potato printing, and some types of collagraph.

-By contrast, in the intaglio family of printing, the recessed areas are printed by inking the whole matrix, then wiping the surface so that only ink in the recessed areas remain.
+By contrast, in the intaglio family of printing, the recessed areas are printed by inking the whole matrix, then wiping the surface so that only ink in the recessed areas remains.
 Much greater pressure is then needed to force the paper into the channels containing the ink, so a high-pressure press is normally needed.
 Intaglio techniques include engraving, etching, and drypoint.

 In the planographic family of printing, the entire surface of the matrix is flat, and some areas are treated to create the print image.
 Planographic techniques include lithography and offset lithography.